jacobproffer/blog/content/travel/romania-blog-02.md

 \
 The Cărturești Carusel bookstore is located in the heart of Old Town.
 Spanning six floors, the store is painted white with curved balconies and spiral staircases.
 There is a tea house on the top floor and a plethora of books to be found below it.
 There is even a basement level with movies, games and vinyl records.
 The majority of the books in the store are in Romanian but there are a number of titles in English.
 I was on the lookout for a miniature Romanian phrase book.
 I found a few phrase books on the second floor but none were in the size that I sought.

-Myles and I spent the next few hours walking around Old Town.
-We came across an abundance of stray cats, mostly near restaurants.

 For lunch, Myles and I had dishes of goulash mixed with meat and potatoes.
 If I have to be honest, the goulash did not taste great.
 The meat and potatoes, however, were incredible.
-Though I have no idea what type of meat it was.
 I do not remember the exact cost of the meal but it was extremely cheap for the amount of food we received.